For information about joining our community garden,

 In 2011, Gabby Giffords and 18 others were shot during a constituent meeting held in a Safeway parking lot in Casas Adobes.
 6 victims died.
 After the shooting on January 8, Brad who owned the vacant lot across the street from Gabby’s townhome decided to honor his friend Gabby and donated the use of his property to Community Gardens of Tucson.

 The GD2 Garden opened in the Spring of 2011.
-With the help of numerous residents and Community Gardens of Tucson, the 21 plots were soon dug, filled in with new dirt and compost and planted.
+With the help of numerous residents and Gene Zonge of Community Gardens of Tucson, the 21 plots were soon dug, filled in with new dirt and compost and planted.
 The joke the first year of the garden was that if you drove, you better lock your car door or you would come back and find your car stuffed to the roof with zucchini and tomatoes.

 All the flowers and plants from the 3 memorial sites to the victims of the Jan.
 8 shooting were donated to our GD2 community garden.
 Close to 100 very large boxes were delivered to our garden and volunteers worked for weeks to compost, reuse, or repurpose the floral items left at the memorials.
 The bulbs and live plants were planted in the first bed as you entered the GD2 Garden.
 All the remaining plant material was composted.
 The vases, pots, and planters were distributed to nursing homes.
 The ribbon and floral picks that hold cards were given to an Art teacher.
 Paper products were either recycled or cut into squares for use in an origami project by a local artist.
 The GDNA volunteers tried to reuse or recycle everything they could from the bouquets and floral offerings.